maurorigo/testsims/README.md

 at line 87, see [this](https://github.com/rainwoodman/fastpm-python/issues/18).

 The vmad code installed via ```pip install vmad``` is outdated and will yield errors.
 Clone the repo and update the package manually.

+Additionally, there may be problems with mpi4py, as the installed version may require a file named ```libmpi.so.12``` which apparently used to come with OpenMPI v1.10, which is no longer supported.
+A workaround consists in installing mpich, locating ```libmpich.so.12``` and creating a symbolic link from it to ```libmpi.so.12```.

+## Docker

+The attached Dockerfile builds an image from ubuntu installing nbodykit, vmad and fastpm correctly on a conda environment called LDLenv.
+Additional files in the Docker folder can be used to test the image created.

 ## Actions